stacksimplify/azure-aks-kubernetes-masterclass/18-Azure-Container-Registry-ACR/18-02-ACR-not-attached-to-AKS-Schedule-to-NodePools/README.md

 - Build a Docker Image from our Local Docker on our Desktop
 - Push to Azure Container Registry
 - Create Service Principal and using that create Kubernetes Secret.
-- Using Kubernetes Secret associated to Pod Specificaiton, pull the docker image from Azure Container Registry and Deploy on Azure AKS Cluster
+- Using Kubernetes Secret associated to Pod Specificaiton, pull the docker image from Azure Container Registry and Schedule on Azure AKS NodePools

 [![Image](https://stacksimplify.com/course-images/azure-kubernetes-service-and-acr-nodepools.png "Azure AKS Kubernetes - Masterclass")](https://stacksimplify.com/course-images/azure-kubernetes-service-and-acr-nodepools.png)